-Duplicate keywords are same keywords present more than once in the same AdWords account.
-They compete against each other and end up dividing the traffic.
-The Keyword De-Duper optimization helps you to find duplicate keywords in your AdWords account within the same campaign or, across campaigns and recommends which duplicates you should keep and which ones you should pause.
+The Keyword De-Duper optimization helps you find duplicate keywords in your Google Ads account, within the same campaign or across campaigns and recommends which ones you should keep and which ones you should pause.
+Duplicate keywords that are present more than once in the same account end up competing against each other and thus dividing the traffic.

-It finds absolute duplicate keywords in your AdWords account - both within and across campaigns.
-Optmyzr analyzes the data and the system only suggest the best performing duplicate keyword to keep.
+It finds absolute duplicate keywords in your Google Ads account, both within and across campaigns.
+The system analyzes the data and then suggests the best performing duplicate keyword to keep.
 The other duplicates can be paused from within the Optmyzr interface with just a click.

 The Basic mode looks for keywords with the same match type in the same campaign, and the Advanced mode looks for keywords with the same match type across campaigns.